Malcx/DamnSmallBlog/README.md

 * Auto generate robots.txt
 * Upload and include favicon
 * Amend ParseDown to handle youtube correctly as a plugin
-* Restructure CMS interface to allow
+* Restructure CMS interface to allow translations